Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Non-equilibrium statistical mechanical implications

 \section{Non-equilibrium statistical mechanical implications}

-The two-level system in the rapidly oscillating electromagnetic field though makes transitions (if frequency of the oscillations is close to the Bohr frequency of the two levels), the transitions are occurring in much larger time scale ($t\sim1/\omega_\gamma$).
-Thus, it is not known exactly when the system makes a transition.
-Instead, we can know probability of the transition, and consequently, occupancy of the two states becomes probabilistic.
+Although the two-level system in the rapidly oscillating electromagnetic field makes transitions (if frequency of the oscillations is close to the Bohr frequency of the two levels), the transitions occur over a much larger time scale ($t\sim1/\omega_\gamma$).
+Thus, it is not exactly known when the system would make a transition.
+Instead, we know the probability of the transition, and consequently, the occupancy of the two states becomes probabilistic.
 This loss of information can be quantified by the entropy production of the system.
-Entropy production of the two-level system either in the thermal radiation field or in the monochromatic radiation field can be written, by following Pauli-von Neumann formalism of nonequilibrium statistical mechanics, as \cite{Pauli,Neumann,Feynman}
+The entropy production of the two-level system either in the thermal radiation field or in the monochromatic radiation field can be written, by following the Pauli--von Neumann formalism of nonequilibrium statistical mechanics, as~\cite{Pauli,Neumann,Feynman}

-We show the time-dependence of the entropy in FIG. \ref{fig3} for both the cases showing the monochromatic wave result in the inset.
-Pauli proved the quantum mechanical H-theorem (i.e. $\frac{dS(t)}{dt}\ge0$) even for a single atom/molecule (say, a two-level system) in the radiation field by introducing Pauli master equation (which is analogous to Einstein's rate equation for $A=0$) named after him \cite{Pauli,Das}.
-He considered absolute values of the rates of stimulated transitions to be time-independent for this purpose \cite{Pauli}.
+We illustrate the time-dependence of the entropy in FIG. \ref{fig3} for both the cases; the result corresponding to the monochromatic case is in the inset.
+Pauli proved the quantum mechanical H-theorem (i.e., $\frac{dS(t)}{dt}\ge0$) even for a single atom/molecule (say, a two-level system) in the radiation field by introducing the Pauli master equation (which is analogous to Einstein's rate equation for $A=0$)~\cite{Pauli,Das}.
+He considered absolute values of the rates of stimulated transitions to be time-independent for this purpose~\cite{Pauli}.